 However, unless you want to make a rest stop actually in Minneapolis or St. Paul, you're going to bypass them entirely.
 Take Exit 249 to get on Interstate 694, the Twin Cities' beltway, until you merge with Interstate 494 to reform I-94.
 Crossing Minnesota into North Dakota, you'll take Exit 256 to U.S. Route 52 West, and take that up to the Canadian border.

 Presuming you don't do anything stupid that makes Customs officials keep you out of Canada, U.S. 52 will continue as Saskatchewan Provincial Route 39.
 At Weyburn, you'll turn right on Provincial Route 35.
 At Francis, you'll turn left on Provincial Route 33.
 At the Provincial Capital of Regina, you'll take the Trans-Canada Highway, which you'll take to Provincial Route 11.
 Stay on that after it becomes Provincial Route 16.
 At Saskatoon, follow the signs to stay on Route 16, and take that into Alberta, where it will remain Provincial Route 16.
-Take Exit 392 onto Wayne Gretzky Drive.
-From there, it's a mile to the arena.
+Take 101st St NW to 104th Ave NW, and the arena will be on your right.

 If you do it right, you should spend about an hour and a half in New Jersey, 5 hours and 15 minutes in Pennsylvania, 4 hours in Ohio, 2 and a half hours in Indiana, an hour and a half in Illinois, 2 and a half hours in Wisconsin, 4 and a half hours in Minnesota, 6 hours in North Dakota, 13 and a half hours in Saskatchewan (believe it, it's over 800 miles), and 4 hours in Alberta.
 That's 45 hours and 15 minutes.
 Throw in rest stops, and we're talking closer to 62 hours -- 2 and a half days.
 You'd have to really love both driving and hockey, and not mind cold weather, to do that.